autistic-symposium/master-algorithms-py/arrays_and_strings/README.md

 <br>

 * a good choice for buckets is linked lists, as their time complexity for insertion and deletion is constant (once the position to be updated is located). you just need to be sure you never insert repeated elements.
-* time complexicity for search is O(N/K) where N is the number of all possible values and K is the number of predefined buckets (the average size of bucket is N/K).
+* time complexity for search is O(N/K) where N is the number of all possible values and K is the number of predefined buckets (the average size of bucket is N/K).
 * space complexity is O(K+M), where K is the number of predefined buckets, and M is the number of unique values that have been inserted in the HashSet.
 * lastly, to optimize search, we could maintain the buckets as sorted lists (and obtain O(logN) time complexity for the lookup operation). however, insert and delete are linear time (as elements would need to be shifted).